0tieno/securecloudx-tips/README.md

 # SecureCloudX Tips Repository

 Welcome to the SecureCloudX Tips Repository!
-This repository contains valuable tips and best practices for securing your Azure deployment.
-Each day, we provide a new set of tips to help you enhance the security of your cloud environment.
+This repository contains valuable tips and best practices.
+Each day, we provide a new set of tips to help you complete [securecloudx](https://securecloudx.pages.dev) challenges.

+Before starting the challenges, please read [this](before-you-start.md)

 ## Daily Tips
 - [Day 1 Tips](day1-tips.md)